sudeepthi59o/sudeepthi59o.github.io/content/portfolio/human-development_index-gcp.md

 create_interactive_plot(df)
 ```

-Sample interactive visualization of HDI trends created using Plotly:
+#### Sample interactive visualization of HDI trends created using Plotly (make sure to 'select all' on the top-right for line plots):

 - [HDI Trends by Country](/plots/hdi_plot.html) - Explore how HDI has evolved over time across different countries.
 For example, you can observe significant declines in Syria and Yemen following major conflicts like the Syrian Civil War (2011) and the Yemen Civil War (2014).
 - [Difference in HDI and IHDI by Country](/plots/ihdi_loss_plot.html) — Visualizes the impact of inequality on development by showing the gap between HDI and the Inequality-adjusted HDI (IHDI).